PViniKs/pviniks/README.md

 <img src="https://raw.githubusercontent.com/PViniKs/pviniks/refs/heads/main/usa.gif" alt="USA" width="50%"/>

 ### About Me
 My name is **Paulo Vinícius**, I'm 20 years old and I'm a student of Bachelor’s in Information Systems.
+Currently, I'm enrolled at Engineering of Networks and Computer Systems at ESTG (Polytechnic Institute of Viana do Castelo - Portugal).

 ### Technologies and Learning
 - 🌱 *Currently learning:* Java, Node.js, Cybersecurity